 For high output activities, such as hiking, backpacking and climbing, breathability is top priority.
 We recommend a fleece jacket or synthetic jacket for balancing warmth and ventilation.
 High performers include the Arc’teryx Atom LT and the R line of fleeces from Patagonia.
 If you only plan to grab your insulating layer during downtimes, such as hanging around camp after the sun goes down, consider a warm and super packable down jacket.
 Skiing is a similar story, and conditions will dictate the best midlayer for you.
 Options can range from a puffy down jacket to a light fleece.

 Outer layers are the most specialized part of the system, and their complex designs can get quite pricey.
-A waterproof, breathable and packable rain jacket is needed for activities like climbing and hiking/backpacking.
+A waterproof, breathable, and packable rain jacket is needed for activities like climbing and hiking/backpacking.
 Winter conditions are much harsher, so durability takes precedence for ski jackets.
 Their designs offer more pockets for storing gear or personal effects and a longer fit to protect you from snow sneaking through.
-There are a few backcountry ski shells that blur the lines, but it’s most often a good idea to use a shell that’s been specifically designed for the activity.
+There are also hardshell jackets that blur the lines, mixing the weight of a rain jacket with the performance (and extra cost) of a ski jacket.

 Back to Our Top Baselayer Picks Back to Our Baselayer Comparison Table